wkallhof/iron-beard/README.md

 # IronBeard
-.NET Core static site generator
+A cross-platform static site generator built with .NET Core.

 ## Features
 - [x] Support for recursive folder and file structures